Still Sucks

-Still Sucks (stylized in all caps) is the sixth studio album by American nu metal band Limp Bizkit, released on October 31, 2021, through Suretone Records.
+Still Sucks (stylized in all caps) is the sixth studio album by American nu metal band Limp Bizkit.
+It was released on October 31, 2021, through Suretone Records.
 Work on the album began in 2012, but the album lingered in development hell for the next nine years.
 The album's lead single "Dad Vibes" was premiered at the end of a performance at Lollapalooza on August 2, 2021, and officially released on September 30, 2021, marking their first brand-new material to be released in seven years.
-This is the band's final album to feature longtime bassist Sam Rivers, before his death in October 2025.
+This is the band's final album to feature longtime bassist Sam Rivers, before his death in October 2025, and also being the final album to feature the classic line-up.

 Background

 After the release of Gold Cobra in 2011 and subsequent touring, Limp Bizkit left their longtime label Interscope Records in December of the same year owing to creative differences and poor sales of the album.
-On February 24, Limp Bizkit signed with Cash Money Records, and revealed plans to release a new single, "Ready to Go", a full-length album and a sequel to their 2005 EP, The Unquestionable Truth (Part 1).
+On February 24, 2012, Limp Bizkit signed with Cash Money Records, and revealed plans to release a new single, "Ready to Go", a full-length album and a sequel to their 2005 EP, The Unquestionable Truth (Part 1).
 Cash Money co-founder Birdman said, "If we find some great talent, we're gonna embrace it.
 Limp Bizkit, to me, is just a perfect match for us… It was something that Fred Durst was interested in doing, and I was already a fan, and I was like, 'Let's do it.'
 It's good for the brand, it will bring a different look for us, and we're definitely trying to expand on that side of music."

 "As both an artist and someone who has signed artists, I can say without a doubt that Cash Money is at the top of their game.
 What attracted me to the label is not only their great taste and hustle, but their belief in their artists and the family atmosphere.
 [They] allow their artists to be themselves and encourage creative output and continued development."